 Bobby pins never go out of style, but they do become even more stylish.
 They are every hairstylist’s best friend, and for good reason, as they keep hair in place.
 But they can also look chic doing so.
 Sweep back your bangs with a set of two or three extra-large bobby pins and you’ll be ready to walk down the aisle with your best face forward.
 You can choose a hue that blends with the color of your hair, or pick a color, metal, or material that stands out.
 If you’re wearing your hair down, consider pinning them two to three inches down from your part.
 If you’re wearing your hair back in a low updo, place a few bobby pins closer to your ear.
 And, if you’re wearing your hair in a half-up/half-down, place a bobby pin an inch or two directly above your ear and move backward with the remaining pins.
 You can also choose to pin just one side, or rock both.
 See, the stylish options are endless.

 If your hair has a lot of texture, but you want it out of your face, you know, so that your fiancé can look longingly into your eyes all night, you’ll want to pull it back.
 Wedding day braid hairstyles are a great option that is both secure and stylish.
 Braid multiple sections of hair straight back, or opt for one thick braid down the center.
 Either way, you can finish the braids off at the crown of your head, or carry them down the ends of your hair.

 Short-haired brides, rejoice.
-There are beautiful wedding hairstyles that work for you.
+There are beautiful wedding hairstyles that work for your personal style and bridal look.
 We know the options can feel few and far between, so we hope that these wedding hairstyles for short length hair are just the inspiration you need to feel confident in your hair and look your best on your wedding day.